maxpfandl/SpotifyPlexSync/README.md

 ### Scripted run

+`SpotifyPlexSync`

 Configured playlists are synced

 ### Specific playlist

+`SpotifyPlexSync [playlistid]`

 Only one specific playlist is synced

-`SpotifyPlexSync [playlistid]`

 ### Full sync

+`SpotifyPlexSync all`

 Read all your playlists in your library and sync them:

-`SpotifyPlexSync all`

 This needs a system with a browser for authentication, so scripting is not possible.

 ### Extract

+`SpotifyPlexSync extract`

 Read all your playlists in your library and show the id's and title in the console.
-Useful for configuration.
+Useful for initial configuration.

 This also needs a system with a browser for authentication.